chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 - in the top left corner for the version of the overall web application
 - in the specified gene set database (tab **Gene Sets database**) for the version of the gene set database

-  In addition to the screenshots, the optimization processes are documented in the respective *R* scripts.
+  In addition to the screenshots, the optimization processes are documented in the respective *R* scripts as comments.

 ### GSEAPreranked